bradrf/rsql/README.txt

 == SYNOPSIS

-See rsql -help for usage.
+Run rsql with no arguments for usage.

 Aside from the standard MySQL command syntax, the following functionality allows for a little more expressive processing.